AstroMined/debtonator/docs/progress.md

 ## Known Issues

-1. **Schema Factory Backward Compatibility**
+1. **Schema Factory Missing Coverage**
-   - ✓ Removed backward compatibility for cleaner architecture
-   - ✓ Created migration guide in README.md
+   - Added 6 new factory files but 10 schema types still need factories
+   - Newly added factories need tests to ensure proper validation
+   - More complex schema types like cashflow models still need factories
+   - Categories and payment pattern factories are next priority

+2. **Schema Factory Test Migration**
    - All existing tests will need to update import patterns
+   - Need to update tests to use direct imports from specific domain modules
    - Factory functions now use decorator pattern consistently
-   - Need to update tests to use direct imports

-2. **Dictionary Validation Complexity**
-   - Dictionary fields with decimal values need special validation handling
-   - Nested dictionaries require custom validation strategies
-   - Current implementation addresses these challenges, but requires careful testing

 3. **Service Layer Architecture**
    - In progress: Refactoring services to use repository pattern